Termite Damage & Home Insurance: Why It's Not Covered

 Find your best options in less than 2 minutes

-If you've ever wondered whether your homeowners insurance will pay for termite damage, the short answer is almost certainly no — and understanding exactly why can save you from a very expensive surprise.
-Termites cause an estimated $5 billion in property damage across the U.S. every year, yet not a single standard homeowners policy covers a dime of it.
-In this guide, you'll learn why termite damage is excluded from coverage, what it realistically costs to repair, and — most importantly — what financial tools actually protect you from this risk.
-Whether you're a new homeowner or you've owned your home for years, this information could save you thousands.
+If you've ever wondered whether your homeowners insurance will pay for termite damage, the short answer in 2026 is almost certainly no, and understanding exactly why can save you from a very expensive surprise.
+Termites cause an estimated $5 to $7 billion in property damage across the U.S. every year and affect roughly 600,000 homes annually, yet not a single standard homeowners policy covers a dime of the direct damage.

 Key Pinch Points

-• Home insurance never covers termite damage — it's a maintenance exclusion
+• Home insurance never covers termite damage; it's a maintenance exclusion

-• Termite bonds and warranties are your real financial protection options
+• Termite bonds cost $150-$700/year and are your best protection

 Compare Home Insurance Plans in Ohio